BrandonTaft/npm-react-autocomplete/README.md

 - Use if you want different logic when there is no matching value for the text input
 - Runs when Enter key is pressed with text present but no matches
-- If `handleNewValue` is not passed in, `onSelect` will still run with the text input
+- If `handleNewValue` is not passed in, `onSelect` will still run with the text input .
+Both `handleNewValue` and `onSelect` will have the input value and `list` array as arguments

 ### `inputProps: Object` (Optional)
 - Sets HTML text input attributes with some exceptions
 - Type and Autocomplete are unable to be overridden
-- Some Event handlers such as onClick can be used
+- Some Event handlers can be used
 - onClick, onChange, onKeyDown, onFocus cannot be overridden

 ```jsx